spokestack/spokestack.io/.github/CONTRIBUTING.md

 Follow the examples in the `content/blog` folder.

 Blog posts are ordered by the date frontmatter field.
+The name of the file is used as the URL for the page.

 The following frontmatter is required: